sanket230995/interactive-curves-and-surfaces-three-js/README.md

 One important thing you should know is that the directory `template/`   provides a simple webpack-based web client development toolchain for threejs.
 It is intended to be copied to a different (new) directory and modified.

 `template/` has its own README.md (and TODO.md) which you should consult for details about how to perform this particular webpack-based development workflow using the toolchain provided.
+For example, README.md will tell you how to build, debug and deploy a program starting from `template/`.